-One storey high and reflects the style of the building)
+(This conservatory on Honey Pot cottage is no more than one storey high and reflects the style of the building)

 - The height of a conservatory should be carefully considered to ensure it does not dominate the original building.
 The conservatory should normally be no higher than the underside of first floor sills of the original building.
 On a bungalow, the height of the conservatory should normally be lower than the eaves of the original building. - It is usually preferable to locate conservatories on the rear of the house. - Timber or steel are the most appropriate materials for conservatory frames.
 (See 'Materials' chapter for reasons not to use uPVC)